PattyTracy/Restaurant-Reservation-Capstone/README.md

+This project was completed for the Thinkful (now Chegg Skills) Engineering Flex program.
+The site is live at https://dashboard.render.com/web/srv-cn4hssnqd2ns73embshg

 # Capstone: Restaurant Reservation System

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.